-With Remembrance Day just days away, many are wondering what side do you wear a poppy on and what the different colours mean?
+With not long to go before Remembrance Day, many are wondering what side do you wear a poppy on and what the different colours mean?

-Whilst we're most familiar with the Royal British Legion's red poppy, there are other colours out there.
-These include black, purple and white poppies (opens in new tab) which all honour other war casualties and causes worth commemorating.
-We've shared what each colour represent and the tradition for wearing a poppy below.
+But the tradition is not a straightforward one, as many have questions about what side you should wear you poppy, while other wonder how many you should wear - after all, the late Queen wore five poppies (opens in new tab).
+And while we're most familiar with the Royal British Legion's red poppy, there are other colours out there.
+These include black, purple and white poppies (opens in new tab), which all honour other war casualties and causes worth commemorating.
+We've shared what each colour represents and the tradition for wearing a poppy below.

 What side do you wear a poppy on?